THRIVE PROGRAM Part of a Riverside County Small Business Program

 All existing businesses and new businesses that have started on or after July 1, 2022 are eligible to apply for the Small Business Thrive Grant.

 To support local business owners and budding entrepreneurs facing economic challenges due to the pandemic, the Riverside County Office of Economic Development is collaborating with the Orange County Inland Empire Small Business Development (OCIE SBDC).
 This partnership aims to offer technical and financial support to the business community in the county.

 Under the RivCo Small Business Thrive Program, which is a part of the American Rescue Plan Act (ARPA) Economic Recovery initiative, eligible business owners and aspiring entrepreneurs in the county can receive grants ranging from $1,500 to $5,000.
 These grants are designed to help start new businesses or expand existing ones.
 To qualify, individuals and businesses must fulfill all the necessary criteria, which include completing a small business training program, participating in one-on-one consultations provided by the OCIE SBDC, and attending a Financial Literacy webinar conducted by AmPac Business Capital.

-The County of Riverside & AmPac Business Capital are partnering to provide emergency and ongoing capital for small businesses in Riverside County!
+The County of Riverside & AmPac Business Capital are partnering to provide ongoing capital for small businesses in Riverside County!

 Ineligible Business Types